bgruening/galaxytools/chemicaltoolbox/README.rst

 - Fragmentation
 	- Fragmenter
-		Splits a molecule on predefined spots, following the RECAP-rules.
+		Splits a molecule on predefined spots, e.g. the RECAP-rules.
 	- Merging
 		Merges small molecules together to larger compounds using  predefined reactions.
-The options *Molecule dependend iteration depth* and *Number of repeats* can be used to adjust the created number of compounds and the actual computation time.
+The options *iteration depth* and *number of repeats* can be used to adjust the created number of compounds and the actual computation time.

 - Visualisation
 	- Visualisation
 		Creates an .svg or .png image of a small set of molecules (few hundreds).
-Based on Open Babel PNG_/SVG_ 2D depiction.
+Based on `Open Babel`_ PNG_/SVG_ 2D depiction.

 .. |Spectrophores (TM)| unicode:: Spectrophores U+2122
 .. |Strip-it (TM)| unicode:: Strip-it U+2122